dqops/dqo/docs/getting-started/review-results-on-dashboards/review-results-on-dashboards.md

 In our example, we ran 38 profiling checks (2 table checks and 2 checks for each of the 18 columns) and none of them failed.
 In the **Results per check** table you can see the results broken down by check name.

+## Review the total number of issues raised by the monitoring checks

 To review the issues raised by the monitoring checks, simply select the **Data quality issue count per check** dashboard in the **Monitoring** group.